milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Other Information, With Your Permission

 Additionally, there may be instances when you interact with our Services that we will ask your permission to collect additional information.
-For example, before accessing your device’s camera roll or Contact Book.
+For example, before accessing your device’s camera roll or your device or third party contact book.

 How We Use Information